davidwyly/rxn/README.md

 ![alt tag](http://i.imgur.com/nu63B1J.png?1)
-####A fast, lightweight PHP API framework that responds to API requests with JSON, ensuring that your backend is completely separated from your frontend
+####A fast, simple, and powerful lightweight API framework for PHP.
+Responds to API requests with JSON, ensuring that your backend is completely separated from your frontend

 ##### Please note: Rxn is currently under active development and is still considered *early* alpha

-Rxn (pronounced 'reaction') is a framework designed to cut out the complexity and clutter of PHP-generated views -- offloading views to whatever frontend that suits your fancy.
+Rxn (the abbreviation for 'reaction') is a framework designed to cut out the complexity and clutter of PHP-generated views -- offloading views to whatever frontend that suits your fancy.

 The philosophy behind Rxn is simple: **strict backend / frontend decoupling**.